awsdocs/aws-cdk-guide/v2/resources.md

 #### [ C\# ]

 ```
-var bucket = new Bucket(this, "MyBucket", new BucketProps
+var bucket = new Bucket(this, "amzn-s3-demo-bucket", new BucketProps
     { BucketName = PhysicalName.GENERATE_IF_NEEDED });
 ```